Pirates vs. Orioles Player Props Betting Odds

-Bryan Reynolds and Cedric Mullins are two of the top players with prop bets for the taking when the Pittsburgh Pirates and the Baltimore Orioles play at Oriole Park at Camden Yards on Saturday (beginning at 7:05 PM ET).
+Bookmakers have set player props for Cedric Mullins, Bryan Reynolds and others when the Baltimore Orioles host the Pittsburgh Pirates at Oriole Park at Camden Yards on Sunday at 1:35 PM ET.

 Bet on this matchup or its props with DraftKings!